doughodson/OpenEaaglesExamples/testGraphics/README.md

-'mainw' -- Used to tests 'basic' classes
+'testGraphics' -- Used to test 'basic' and 'basicGL' classes

    test.d  -- default
    test2.d -- double page